bobbybudnick/SFS-KSP2-Showcase/README.md

 kimalayan survey - fighter mission to high mountains and tundra
 dunian expedition -fighter mission to duna
 joolian conquest - strategic bombing mission to jool
 evian tides - imperial colonial mission to eve
+motorcycles to minmus - top secret agency mission to minmus

 **Polar endeavour - mini mission**
 the poles were thought to be hiding some secrets